 The Incident is a directorial debut for young, rising Mexican director Isaac Ezban.
 The film gained some reasonable play and word of mouth at international and fantastic film festivals.

-Isaac Ezban subsequently went onto make The Similars (2015), another conceptually fascinating film about people trapped in a bus station who all start transforming into the same person, and is next set to make the English-language multiverse film Parallel (2018).
+Isaac Ezban subsequently went onto make The Similars (2015), another conceptually fascinating film about people trapped in a bus station who all start transforming into the same person, and the English-language multiverse film Parallel (2018), as well as one of the episodes of the anthology Barbarous Mexico (2014), while he also produced the horror film Presagio (Omen) (2015).